 “Whatever.
 Let’s go.”

-On Christmas Day they slept in until well after 10:00 AM.
-Between the late Christmas Eve and two previous days of nursing Other Mike around the clock, fatigue had finally pounded them.
+On Saturday the 23rd they slept in until well after 10:00 AM.
+Between the late festive dinner and two previous days of nursing Other Mike around the clock, fatigue had finally pounded them.
 They had a gluttonous brunch, and then the boys spent the entire day anticipating the second movie, rehashing the first one all over again.
 Then they all biked to the theater for another 4:00 PM trip to Middle-Earth.